 - Join Eriece Colbert, an experienced classroom teacher, instructional coach, and adjunct professor who is a racial and social advocate, and me in our Understanding and Addressing Racial Trauma class.
-It will be held most Thursdays in February and March in 2021.
+It will be held most Thursdays in May and into early June in 2021.

 In conclusion, trauma-sensitive educators must be concerned with all layers under the tip of the trauma iceberg.
 It requires going deep down to examine our own roles in social problems.
 And, it means joining others who are fighting injustice in all its forms–while teaching youth how to do that too.
 Change worth enacting will be messy and demand taking a long, hard look at ourselves, especially as white educators, so that schools can meet the needs of all students.
 Every.
 Single.
 One.

 Fighting for change,